The Global Economy's Hidden Weaknesses

 In Latin America, while Brazil and Mexico appear on track to record healthy growth, many other countries are grappling with large budget deficits, unsustainable debt burdens, exchange-rate volatility, and falling demand from China, one of the region's leading export markets.
 Meanwhile, though Russia's economy and financial markets have withstood Western sanctions reasonably well, the war against Ukraine will diminish the country's long-term growth potential.

 The relative calm that has taken hold in the global economy gives policymakers around the world an opportunity to tackle underlying obstacles to growth.
 This means bringing public finances under control, fostering household and business confidence, and devising clear policy frameworks to boost productivity growth.
-Concrete steps to improve the functioning of labor, product, and financial markets are essential.
+Concrete steps to improve the functioning of labour, product, and financial markets are essential. – Project Syndicate

 Legal Disclaimer: